 - if authentication is optional in Relay UE's serving PLMN, then the authentication security procedures as specified in clause 5.1.4.3 of TS 23.304 [3], for the Remote UE during PC5 link establishment for emergency service can be skipped.

+- During discovery procedure, the UE-to-Network Relay includes information about its serving PLMN behaviour type and IMS registration policy for emergency calls.
+The Remote UE uses this assistance information together with the PLMN ID of the PLMN serving the relay and the available credentials in the USIM, ISIM for the selection of a suitable UE-to-Network Relay.
+If the Remote UE is aware that it does not have sufficient credentials to establish an emergency call via the UE-to-Network Relay, then the Remote UE will not select it.

 Editor's note: Whether any PC5 security procedures are requires is FFS.